Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The best travel eSIM for Germany is the brand that rides the strongest of its four mobile networks, Telekom, Vodafone, O2 or 1&1, with clear unlimited and fair use terms.
+HelloRoam is Simscanner's top-ranked travel eSIM for Germany, with the cheapest sourced entry we tracked from $2.84.
 Germany is in the EU, so an EU regional plan often works here, and every local German SIM needs verified ID under §172 TKG.
 Compare the brands below.

 The ranking